Getting the scene boundaries right ( and with music)

 Am I building up the energy towards an exciting climax?
 Do I need to have a silence at a scene boundary?

-RULE: You probably need a silence (fade to silence) after a scene if you have brought something to a temporary conclusion, or if something very significant and exciting has happened.
-And you want your audience to have a little rest before the new scene.
+Especially if you have brought something to a temporary conclusion.
+Or if something very significant and exciting has happened.

-All of this is a matter of your creative judgement and design - try out alternatives.
+It's your creative judgement and design - try out alternatives.
 That is what radio drama is about!

 3. Do I use a music bridge?
 It depends on the genre of the play, and copyright for music.

-You should try out witty and ironic music bridges - they are a great way of adding that entertaining extra.
+You should try out witty and ironic music bridges.
+They are a great way of adding that entertaining extra.

 DJ Smooth, a character in 'The Canterbury Vampires' soap - (music bridge) 'Smooth Operator' - and as a character he was very much not a smooth operator!